 Wouldn't these homemade bagels be perfect for Easter breakfast or brunch?
 Ok, they would be perfect any day, but maybe a little extra special on Easter morning.

-I’d spread almond butter on top of mine.
+I'd spread almond butter on top of mine.
+Or maybe make an egg, cheese bagel sandwich.

 Beat eggs in a medium bowl and add garlic powder, baking powder and salt.
 Set aside.